Mamaduka/toggles/readme.txt

 == Frequently Asked Questions ==

-= What to change default styles? =
+= Want to change default styles? =

-Yes, you can add some basic styling with just a few lines of CSS.
+You can add some basic styling with just a few lines of CSS.
 Example:

 `
 .wp-block-toggles {